C-137-9527/CSS-JS-tutorial-hell/README.md

 mini tutorial projects for practice only.

-css and js all written in HTML file.
+html, css and js all in one single HTML file.